Survivor: Nicaragua

-This was the second season in which tribes were divided by age, the first one being Survivor: Panama.
 Jud "Fabio" Birza was named the winner in the final episode on December 19, 2010, defeating Chase Rice and Matthew "Sash" Lenahan in a 5–4–0 vote.
-Birza became the youngest person to ever win the game, at age 21 years and 6 months.
+Birza became the youngest person to ever win the game, at age 21 years and 6 months, a record previously held by 22-year-old Jenna Morasca from Survivor: The Amazon.
 This was the first Survivor season to have an all-male final three.
 Jane Bright won $100,000 as the "Sprint Player of the Season."